zoisite-rb/zoisite-rb/guides/source/initialization.md

 ```

 We won't dig into the server configuration itself, but this is
-the last piece of our journey in the Rails initialization process.
+the last piece of our journey in the Zoisite initialization process.

 This high level overview will help you understand when your code is
-executed and how, and overall become a better Rails developer.
+executed and how, and overall become a better Zoisite developer.
 If you
-still want to know more, the Rails source code itself is probably the
+still want to know more, the Zoisite source code itself is probably the
 best place to go next.